-- One of the lowest price on the market (€ 146), perpetual licence, both support and updates are for free.
+- One of the lowest price on the market (€ 219), perpetual licence, both support and updates are for free;

-- Complete utility that has many other backup features
+- Complete backup utility with many other features.

 Following, a short tutorial shows how to perform backup of ESXi virtual machines:

 As soon as Iperius has been installed and launched, you can create new backup job: